-You’ll see a lot of blog posts around this time of year, talking about the true meaning of Christmas, or whatever holiday you happen to be celebrating.
-While I do thoroughly enjoy those type of holiday-themed posts, this is not one of them.
+You’ll see many blog posts around this time of year talking about the true meaning of Christmas or whatever holiday you happen to be celebrating.
+While I thoroughly enjoy those types of holiday-themed posts, this is not one of them.

 This blog post is more about you.
 The reason for your season.
 Whatever phase of life you happen to be in.

-Whether you’re just starting out, recently graduated, making a career change, or settling into your groove.
+Whether you’re just starting, recently graduated, making a career change, or settling into your groove.

-If you’ve built a solid resume of specific experiences, or have bounced around as a Jack or Jane of all trades.
+Perhaps you have built a solid resume of specific experiences or have bounced around like a Jack or Jane of all trades.

-And it could mean nothing is really changing work-wise.
-Just that you will now spend time doing the type of work that actually makes you smile.
+And it could mean nothing is changing work-wise.
+Just that you will now spend time doing the type of work that makes you smile.